Exclusive: Cinnabon's newest treat doesn't have cinnamon - KESQ

 As for settling on the new product, the chain has found success with it overseas.

 A version of Chocolate BonBites has been sold at Cinnabon’s international locations in over 20 countries, including in Spain, India and the United Kingdom for the past few years.
-However, the US version includes cream cheese frosting, which the international product doesn’t.
+However, the US version includes chocolate frosting, which the international product doesn’t.

 Chocolate BonBites could become a permanent addition to its menu if customers enjoy it, Young said.
 Other products were tested in its research, but this treat outscored “by far” the other food it trialed, she added.